 Within the first few hours, wearers of Versace Eros will experience sillage of around three feet.
 It lingers on the skin throughout the day, and the scent lasts on clothes for several days.

 If you like sweet, fresh scents, this would be a great fragrance for you.
 Since vanilla is a long-lasting element in Versace Eros, stay away from this eau de toilette if vanilla is not a scent you enjoy.
 If you are a bottle collector, the distinctive look of the deep turquoise makes it a good addition to your collection.
-As this eau de toilette is strongly scented, it is long-lasting as a single spray is adequate to last an entire day.
+This eau de toilette is strongly scented and a single spray is adequate to last an entire day.

 This is a fairly versatile perfume that can transition from a day at work to a night out.